Save money on your energy bills

 This discount is allocated on a first come, first served basis.
 Find out about the Warm Homes Discount, including eligibility and how to apply.

 5. Winter Payment to help your energy bills

 6. Retrofitting Advice

 For householders wanting to retrofit Carbon saving Technologies, Visit Simple Energy Advice as great starting point or telephone the helpline on 0800 444 202.

-The Boiler Upgrade Scheme offers funding for householders wishing to upgrade their heating system to a low carbon alternative including air source heat pumps, ground source heat pumps and biomass boilers.
+The Boiler Upgrade Scheme offers funding up to £7,500 for householders wishing to upgrade their heating system to a low carbon alternative including air source heat pumps, ground source heat pumps and biomass boilers.
 Conditions apply.

 Check if you could be eligible for money off low carbon heating technologies.

 7. Solar Together

 Would you like to install solar panels on your home?
 Horsham District Council has teamed up with councils across Sussex and group-buying experts, iChoosr, as part of 'Solar Together Sussex'.
 This scheme offers homeowners, small businesses and community groups the opportunity to purchase high quality solar panels at a competitive price.
 For further information please visit the Solar Together website.